Creating a Docker image¶

 To prevent the usage of the

-compiler option
+gcc-march=nativecompiler option

-is a very useful optimisation for users who compile and run COMPAS on the same machine, however it causes fatal
+-march=native is a very useful optimisation for users who compile and run COMPAS on the same machine, however it causes fatal

 errors when running COMPAS on a machine for which it was not compiled.
-The -march=native
+The -march=native compiler option selects the CPU for

 which code should be generated by determining the processor type of the compiling machine.
-Using -march=native
+Using -march=native enables all

 instruction subsets supported by the compiling machine, thus producing an executable file that will perform better than it would